jamesread/EMEA-SA2-Training/deployAtomicHosts.md

 sudo -i
 ```

-You are not root on the Atomic host.
+You are now root on the Atomic host.

 * Note that `yum` is **not available** on Atomic host.